Tritlo/ExampleHolePlugin/hoogle-plugin/README.md

 Hoogle Plugin
 =================

 Note!
-Needs to a custom branch of GHC [currently in submission](https://phabricator.haskell.org/D5373).
+Needs a freshly built GHC HEAD

 An example of a hole fit plugin for GHC that can filter by module and searches the local Hoogle for fits (if hoogle is available, and the